Dermatology Associates of Central NJ

-Dermatology Associates of Central NJ removes unsightly scars from bouts of acne.
-Microdermabrasion and chemical peels remove the scarring on your skin.
+Dermatology Associates of Central NJ fades unsightly scars from bouts of acne.
+Microdermabrasion and chemical peels erases the scarring on your skin.
 Microdermabrasion exfoliates your skin, removing dead or damaged skin.
-Chemical peels remove the top layer of skin, allowing replacement by new skin.
+Chemical peels erases the top layer of skin, allowing replacement by new skin.
 Both procedures are safe and provide effective results.

 If you would like more information about treating acne or removing acne scars, get in touch with the experienced team at Dermatology Associates of Central NJ.
 Schedule your appointment over the phone or book online today.

 Chemical Peel - VI Peelmore info

 Mole Removalmore info